My Dinner

 Instructions

 • Bake for around 6-10 minutes.
-The cookies should be golden brown, and not get too dark.
+The cookies should be golden brown.
+Leave them to cool.

 Notes